MicrosoftDocs/quantum-docs/articles/optimization-what-is-quantum-optimization.md

 # What is quantum-inspired optimization?

-Quantum-inspired optimization (QIO) is a method that's based on emulating quantum tunneling.
+Quantum-inspired optimization is a method that's based on emulating quantum tunneling.
 A number of techniques have been developed to simulate this type of physics, and one such approach uses a concept from quantum physics known as [the adiabatic theorem](https://wikipedia.org/wiki/Adiabatic_theorem).

 Quantum-inspired algorithms are classical algorithms where the essential quantum phenomena that would provide the speedup can be classically emulated.
 There are many types of quantum-inspired algorithms, one commonly used quantum-inspired algorithm is based on a computational model called *adiabatic quantum computing*.
 This approach uses a concept from quantum physics known as the adiabatic theorem.
 When you apply that theorem to solve a problem, you: